 • VTL310 to apply for a duplicate or replacement trade licence (or plates)

-The maximum period of validity is for 12 months from a January application to the 31st December expiration date.
+The maximum validity period is 12 months from a January application to the 31st December expiration date.

-There you have it, a guide to getting a trade plate licence and help protect yourself from road tax issues when working as a motor trader.
-If you’d like to protect yourself from liability and keep customers, employees, and your own personal assets safe, contact our motor trade insurance team today.
+There you have it—a guide to getting a trade plate licence and helping protect yourself from road tax issues when working as a motor trader.
+Contact our motor trade insurance today if you’d like to help protect yourself from liability claims and keep customers, employees, and your personal assets safe.

 Disclaimer